Philadelphia Northeast Bankruptcy Lawyer

-Foreclosure is also a big red flag indicating that it may be time to speak to a bankruptcy attorney.
+Foreclosure is also a big red flag indicating that it may be time to speak to a bankruptcy lawyer.
 If you have fallen behind on your mortgage, and your bank is no longer accepting your payments, it is only a matter of time before they seek to foreclose on your property.
 Assuming that the debtor has an adequate source of income, filing for Chapter 13 helps in two ways.

 First, like all bankruptcy filings, it automatically stays any actions against the debtor, including a foreclosure action or Sheriff’s sale.
 A bankruptcy should be filed a day prior to the Sheriff’s sale date at the latest, with facsimile notice to the Sheriff’s office and court the day prior in order to avoid a sale.